quangis/quangis-workflow/README.md

-It is based on the [transformation-algebra](https://github.com/quangis/transformation_algebra) package developed for this project, which you will need to have installed:
+It is based on the [transformation-algebra](https://github.com/quangis/transformation_algebra) package developed for this project, which you will need to have installed. :

     pip3 install transformation-algebra